wilsonsiaw/Project-Portfolio/rock-paper-scissors/README.md

 ![rps-display2](readme-img/rps-display2.png)

 After the text has been displayed, a score is displayed on the score board.
-The score is calculated based on who won the particular round of the game.
+The score is calculated based on who won the particular round of the game with each round won being given 1 point.

 ![rpsscoreboard](readme-img/rpsscoreboard.png)

+The game can be played [here](https://wilsonsiaw.github.io/Project-Portfolio/rock-paper-scissors/)